evncrr/evncrr.github.io/README.md

 - Integrated the Open-Meteo API to fetch and display accurate weather data for any location.
 - Implemented a feature allowing users to enter coordinates to generate interactive graphs and maps of current weather conditions.

-### Kaggle Medium Projects
-“Analyzing What Determines Baseball Hall of Fame Induction”
-- Collected and cleaned historical MLB data from Kaggle to analyze Hall of Fame voting trends.
-- Built and evaluated an XGBoost classification model to predict induction likelihood based on performance and accolades.
-- Applied similarity metrics and clustering (PCA) to group players by career profiles and identify archetypes of Hall of Famers.
-- Created heatmaps and feature importance visualizations to highlight the most influential factors such as hits, RBIs, awards, and All-Star selections.

 ### R Projects
 ["Sleep Health and Lifestyle"](https://github.com/evncrr/Sleep-Health-and-Lifestyle)
 - Conducted statistical analysis using one-way ANOVA and linear regression to test relationships between occupation, stress, and sleep outcomes.